davidsantiago/pathetic/README.md

 ## Obtaining

-If you are using Cake or Leiningen, you can simply add
+If you are using Leiningen, you can simply add

-    [pathetic "0.4.0"]
+    [pathetic "0.5.0"]

-to your project.clj and download it from Clojars with
+to your project.clj.

-    lein deps

 ## License